RhubarbPHP/Module.Stem/docs/models-and-schemas.md

 Column objects are responsible for generating the correct column type in the data store but they also convert the raw repository data into a form more suitable for your application.

-A `CommaSeparatedList` column for example creates itself as a string field in the repository put presentes the data stored there as an array.
+A `CommaSeparatedList` column for example creates itself as a string field in the repository put presents the data stored there as an array.
 The `CommaSeparatedList` column will convert the array to a comma separated string when saving and restore it to an array when loading data.